bakaspaceman/ValheimMods/BetterStamina/res/README.md

 - Or download [BepInEx Config Manger](https://github.com/BepInEx/BepInEx.ConfigurationManager/releases)﻿ plugin to be able to edit them in-game by pressing F1.

 ## Change Log
+### 1.2.0
+- Reduced Rested stamina regen bonus from 100% to 50% and increased base stamina regen rate by 50%, to reduce the overall impact and importance of having Rested status effect.
+- Added ability to override Cold, Wet and Rested status effect stamina regen rates via config file.
+- Added config option to override Rested bonus duration increase per comfort level.
+See "RestedDurationIncreasePerConfortLevel" in the config.
+- Added config option to override base stamina regen rate if player has weapons equipped.
+See "StaminaRegenRateModWithWeapons" in the config.
+- Added config option to override Running stamina cost reduction at max skill level.
+"RunCostModifierAtMaxSkill" in the config.
+- Added config option to override Running stamina cost separately if player has weapons equipped.
+"RunWithWeaponsCostModifierAtMaxSkill" in the config.
 ### 1.1.0
 - Added NexusID
 - Added StaminaRegenDelay variable to the config so users can change it if they want.